2021 BootCamp Speakers and Panelists

 This page will be updated periodically as speakers are confirmed.

-Robert B. Acton, JD, Principal and Founder, Cause Strategy Partners
+Rob Acton, JD, Principal and Founder, Cause Strategy Partners, BoardLead and BoardLearn

 Rob is a member of the Bar of the State of New York.
-He attended Michigan public schools, Spring Arbor University and Brooklyn Law School.
-Rob’s causes: educational equity, second chances for ex-offenders, the performance arts, and nonprofit capacity building.
-Rob tweets @RobertActon.
+He attended Michigan public schools, Spring Arbor University & Brooklyn Law School.
+Rob’s causes: second chances for ex-offenders, nonprofit capacity building and the performing arts.

 David Bea, JD, Principal, Bea & VandenBerk Attorneys at Law